Yisrael Galili (inventor): Early life

+Career

+Early in his life, Galili joined the Haganah.
+At 14, he was assigned to guard duties for a Jewish battalion of the British Army, where he stole his first rifle, albeit without ammunition, which he used to defend his family during the 1936–1939 Arab revolt.
+He entered the Max Fein Vocational School in Jaffa at age 16 and learnt to assemble weapons.
+During World War II he enlisted in the British Army and served in the Jewish Brigade, stealing firearms from the military during this time to acquire weapons for the Haganah.
+While with the Haganah, he oversaw the creation of the Dror light machine gun from cheaply bought parts of the M1941 Johnson machine gun.
+During the 1948 Arab–Israeli War, several of Galili's family members were taken prisoner by the Syrian Army.

-Born Yisrael Balashnikov[sic] in the Soviet Union (no relation to Mikhail Kalashnikov, inventor of the AK-47), Galili emigrated to British Mandatory Palestine at a young age.
-He volunteered to work with the Haganah in weapons manufacture.
-He settled in the newly-established state of Israel, changing his surname to Galili.
-He joined Israel Military Industries in 1948.
-During the Six-Day War in 1967, the Israel Defense Forces (IDF) captured many AK-47 assault rifles from the Egyptian soldiers which proved more reliable and useful in the arid conditions against the FN FAL.
+In 1948, Galili joined Israel Military Industries, in a position he continuously maintained for 44 years.
+During the Six-Day War in 1967, the Israel Defense Forces (IDF) captured many AK-47 assault rifles from the Egyptian Army which proved more reliable and useful in the arid conditions against the FN FAL.
 Inspired by the AK-platform, the IDF assessed it thoroughly and began the process of designing a new automatic rifle.
 The task was assigned to two groups: one led by Uziel Gal, the designer of the Uzi submachine gun, and the other led by Galili.
-Drawing additional inspiration from the Finnish RK 62 and using it's receivers for the Galil's first prototypes (itself an improved version of Polish AK-47's), Galili, together with Yakov Lior, invented the Galil assault rifle, named after its inventor.
-Tests were conducted from the end of the 1960s to the early 1970s led to Galili's rifle emerging as the winner, as a result Galil was adopted by the military.
+Galili sought to convert the ammunition type for the rifles to 5.56mm NATO.
+Using rifle barrels and magazines from the Stoner 63 provided by Gal, he and Yakov Lior produced the first prototypes to be tested by the Golani Brigade.
 The Galil assault rifle heavily derives most of the features from Kalashnikov AK-47.

-In 1973, he received the Israel Defense Prize for this achievement.
+Galili drew additional inspiration from the Finnish RK 62 and used its receivers for the Galil's first prototypes (itself an improved version of Polish AK-47s), Galili, together with Yakov Lior, invented what later became the Galil assault rifle, named after its inventor.
+Tests were conducted from the end of the 1960s to the early 1970s, where Galili's rifle was compared to the AK-47, Stoner 63, M16, HK33, AR-18, Steyr AUG, AR70, and the experimental GAL 5.56mm.
+Galili's rifle emerged as the winner and as a result the Galil was adopted by the military.
+In 1973, Galili and Lior received the Israel Defense Prize for this achievement.
+Afterwards, Israel also sold the rifle to Nicaragua under Anastasio Somoza Debayle, who personally met with Galili in 1975.